Walk-in tub Draining

 How long does it take to drain a walk-in tub?
 The same amount of time a regular tub takes to drain, except you need to wait until this happens before exiting.
 The standard tub drain and p trap is 1 1/2″.
 The p trap is plumbed into the main sewer drain.
 Gravity and a 1 1/2″ tub drain will only allow so much water through it regardless how many holes are drilled in the bottom of a tub.
-You could increase the diameter of the p trap and drain going to the larger sewer line, but unless the work is easily accessible, plumbing costs would be very high!
+You could increase the diameter of the p trap and drain going to the larger grey water line, but unless the work is easily accessible, plumbing costs and repair likely wouldn’t make it practical.

-It takes some time for a persons body to cool off after bathing for 30 minutes in warm bath water, especially tubs equipped with In line heaters that keep temperature constant.
-So a bather busy rinsing off soap with warm water will be quite comfortable during the 2-3 minutes it takes for the bath water to drain.
+It should only take about 2 1/2 minutes for a walk-in tub with a single drain and natural drainage to completely empty.
+Bathers usually will use the shower wand to rinse soap off themselves and the tub during this short time.
 You’ll have to decide if the slight improvement you may or may not gain by adding a second drain or another electric pump is worth the extra expense.
 Having experienced both types, our installers have not seen any difference between them.